paulwizviz/system-engineering/README.md

 * [Cryptography](https://github.com/paulwizviz/learn-crypto)
 * [Security Frameworks](https://github.com/paulwizviz/learn-security)

+## Microservices

+Working examples:

+* [Go web](https://github.com/paulwizviz/go-web) - An example demonstrating an approach to combine ReactJS and Go app to produce native and container apps.

 ## Copyright

 Unless otherwise specificed, the copyrights all materials in this project are assigned as follows.